seed-rs/seed-rs.org/crate/guides/0.7.0/init.md

 1. Without `<Msg>`
    - `fn init(_: Url, orders: &mut impl Orders) -> Model`

-   - The compiler and IDEs need help - without it they don't know if our HTTP response handlers return the expected `Msg` type; that we want to send the correct `Msg`; or they can't show you possible options in autocomplete lists.
+   - The compiler and IDEs need help - without it they don't know if our HTTP response handlers return the expected `Msg` type or they can't show you possible options in autocomplete lists.

    - We can hide `<Msg>` by some magic provided by [Any](https://doc.rust-lang.org/std/any/), but you are basically trying to remove static types from Rust.. it's not idiomatic of course and very error-prone.
-Also there will be multiple `Msg`s in your app and each would have its own `orders` - so it makes sense to distinguish them explicitly.

 1. Without `impl`
    - `fn init(_: Url, orders: &mut Orders<Msg>) -> Model`